-Starting a new business is very time consuming, especially if the UK is new to you, with different rules and regulations.
-Dixcart Legal Limited (Dixcart Legal) can assist with your legal requirements in a seamless way (as well as providing access to tax, IT, and payroll teams if required) so that you can focus your time on building your business.
+Setting up a new business in the UK can be time-consuming and complicated, with a variety of different rules and regulations to consider.
+Dixcart Legal Limited (Dixcart Legal) can assist with understanding the legal requirements in a seamless way (as well as providing access to tax, IT, and payroll teams if required) so that founders and directors can focus their attention on the business.

 ISSUES TO CONSIDER BEFORE YOU SET UP A BUSINESS

 - Where do I want to sell my products/services?

 - Do I want to form an establishment in the UK or do I want to appoint a third party, such as an agent, initially?